 We picked up a Time Out magazine and Time Out brochure that included coupons for discounts on some of the local attractions.

 There are men only floors, women-only floors and mixed floors here at Playsis East.
 Single-sex or duel sex rooms are all charged at the same rate.
 We chose to stay on a woman-only floor, located on the second floor.

 The floor was made up of around 25 beds, assembled from a wooden frame – Which luckily was sturdier than you might think.
 Each bed had a curtain for privacy, a reading light, 2 USB sockets and one mains plug.

-Each bunk was around 6 and a half foot long and around 2 foot wide.
+Each bunk was around 6 and a half feet long and around 2 foot wide.
 Providing more than enough comfortable space to riggle around while you slept.
-The mattress was comfortable although, after the first night the duvet cover began to smell of damp.?Requiring guests to use only one towel, or pay for the additional during any stay (regardless of length) might do that, however, I chose to get a clean one every time so I’m unsure why my bedding had acquired the smell.?
+The mattress was comfortable although, after the first night the duvet cover began to smell of damp.

 There are two common areas within this hotel.
 The first is outside reception alongside the road where you’ll find two tables and six chairs alongside a bench.
 While the outdoor space is covered it lacks privacy (and air conditioning) that you might otherwise find elsewhere.

 The second common area is a rooftop terrace.
 Of course, access to this is weather dependent and the area is closed between the hours of 11 pm and 7 am.
 Here you’ll find two tables and eight chairs.

 There’s a lot of empty and open space here as I’m sure you can see.
 This has the most amazing view and yet the three times I visited the roof-top I only once bumped into someone else relaxing up there.